christianityorigins/website/blog/_posts/2016-05-01-cosmotheism-handbook.md

 2 Types of Cosmotheism

-There are different interpretations of the cosmotheist cosmology, but here are three:
+There are different interpretations of the cosmotheist cosmology, but here are two:

 -   Naturalistic cosmotheism: This view sees the universe as a natural phenomenon, emphasizing the interconnectedness of all things without invoking supernatural elements.
 It aligns closely with scientific naturalism and can resonate with atheistic perspectives.